 - pairs of comparative samples collected over time to assess your child’s learning growth and identify gaps and strengths in their learning

-- the variety of genre your child may have studied including reports, stories, poems, reading logs, learning diaries, photographs, science observations, posters, essays, newspaper articles, letters, pamphlets, songs, projects, and models (to mention a few).
+- the variety of genres your child may have studied including reports, stories, poems, reading logs, learning diaries, photographs, science observations, posters, essays, newspaper articles, letters, pamphlets, songs, projects, and models (to mention a few).

 Why should I provide the HEU with a report about my child’s educational progress?
 Providing an annual written report is a standard condition of registration.
-Home education legislation is about respecting a parent’s rights to home educate their child, while recognising the right of each child to have a high-quality education.
+Home education legislation is about respecting a parent’s rights to home educate their child while recognizing the right of each child to have a high-quality education.
 The report assists you to demonstrate that you are meeting the standard conditions of registration by providing your child with a high-quality education and that your child is making educational progress.

 When is the report due?
 An annual written report is supplied by the parent.
 The report is due each year in the tenth month of the registration.
-For example, if a registration was issued on 8 June 2015, then the report and new program are due in the following year, between 8 March 2016 and by 8 April 2016.
+For example, if registration was issued on 8 June 2015, then the report and new program are due in the following year, between 8 March 2016 and by 8 April 2016.